-Ensuring that staff (including temporary staff) and volunteers:

-- o Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect

-Communicating this policy to parents/carers when their child joins the school and via the school website

-Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent

-Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly

-Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3)

-Ensuring the relevant staffing ratios are met, where applicable

-Making sure each child in the Early Years Foundation Stage is assigned a key person
+- > Ensuring that staff (including temporary staff) and volunteers: - Are informed of our systems that support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - Communicating this policy to parents/carers when their child joins the school and via the school website - > Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this - > Ensuring the relevant staffing ratios are met, where applicable - Making sure each child in the Early Years Foundation Stage is assigned a key person - > Overseeing the safe use of technology, mobile phones and cameras in the setting

+5.5 Virtual school heads

+Virtual school heads have a non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of pupils with a social worker.

+They should also identify and engage with key professionals, e.g. DSLs, special educational needs co-ordinators (SENCOs), social workers, mental health leads and others.